-CANDACE BARRETT (FONSIA) has been involved in all facets of the arts community throughout her career as actress, teacher, director, designer and administrator.
-She is the former Executive Director of the Children’s Museum of Los Angeles and of the Mythica, The Center for World Mythology in St. Paul, MN.
-She has been a member of the acting companies of the Milwaukee Repertory Theatre, the Oregon Shakespeare Festival and the American Conservatory Theatre and has performed locally at Live Action Set, Hippocrates Café, Minnesota Jewish Theatre Company, Theatre in the Round, The Open Eye Figure Theatre, and the Guthrie Theatre.
+CANDACE BARRETT BIRK (FONSIA DORSEY) has been involved in many facets of the arts community throughout her career as actress, teacher, director, designer and administrator.
+She has been a member of the acting companies of the Milwaukee Repertory Theatre, the Oregon Shakespeare Festival and the American Conservatory Theatre and has performed locally at Live Action Set, Hippocrates Café, Minnesota Jewish Theatre Company, Theatre in the Round, The Open Eye Figure Theatre, PRIME Productions (where she recently appeared as Gertrude Stein in Little Wars) and the Guthrie (where she has appeared in several productions including most recently as The Nurse in Romeo and Juliet.)
+She is the former Executive Director of the Children’s Museum of Los Angeles and of Mythica: The Center for World Mythology.
 Candace has also directed for the Minnesota Jewish Theatre Company, SecondWind, University of Southern California and the American Conservatory Theatre.
-She has held many positions in the arts world including Director of the Young Conservatory at the American Conservatory Theatre (San Francisco, CA), Founder and Director of The Academy of Theatre and Media Arts (San Francisco, CA), Associate Professor of Theatre at Southern Methodist University (Dallas, TX); Adjunct Professor of Theatre at the University of Southern California (Los Angeles, CA); and Assistant Professor of Acting and Directing at San Francisco State University.
-Other projects have included serving on numerous boards and national panels including the National Endowment for the Arts, the Corporation for Public Broadcasting and the National Endowment for the Humanities; Directing live entertainment for Disneyland, developing design and content for an equine theme park in Dubai, developing the primary concept for a Peace Center in Korea and writing K-12 mythology curriculum for the Joseph Campbell Foundation.
-She recently completed a post-baccalaureate certificate program in Integrative Therapies and Healing Therapies at the University of Minnesota.
-She is a certified Health Coach and practices at PORTALS.
-She is a Thought Leader for the Life Reimagined Institute of the AARP and directed the Second Wind Tour for them.
-She teaches acting at the Guthrie Theatre and is the Lead Artist for their Theatre and the Healing Arts program.
+She has served as Director of the Young Conservatory at the American Conservatory Theatre (San Francisco, CA), Founder and Director of The Academy of Theatre and Media Arts (San Francisco, CA), Associate Professor of Theatre at Southern Methodist University (Dallas, TX); Adjunct Professor of Theatre at the University of Southern California (Los Angeles, CA); and Assistant Professor of Acting and Directing at San Francisco State University.
+Other projects have included serving on numerous boards and national panels including the National Endowment for the Arts, the Corporation for Public Broadcasting and the National Endowment for the Humanities; developing design and content for an equine theme park in Dubai, developing the primary concept for a Peace Center in Korea and writing K-12 mythology curriculum for the Joseph Campbell Foundation.
+She recently completed a post-baccalaureate certificate program in Integrative and Healing Therapies at the University of Minnesota.
+She practices health coaching at Portals.
+She teaches acting at the Guthrie.